ShunChengWu/SceneGraphFusion/README.md

 We provide data loader for 3RScan dataset and ScanNet.
 In default, we use rendered view for both dataset.
 The rendered view will be generated during on time.

-you can download the traced model of our pretrained network [here](https://drive.google.com/file/d/1_745ofaOUyP_iFK8A3cSW60L4V7TlWa7/view?usp=sharing)
+you can download the traced model of our pretrained network [here](https://drive.google.com/file/d/1_745ofaOUyP_iFK8A3cSW60L4V7TlWa7/view?usp=sharing).
+The model is trained with 20 NYUv2 object classes used in ScanNet benchmark, and with 8 support types of predicates.

 [comment]: <> (For 3RScan you will need to generate rendered depths and aligned poses.
 See [3RScan]&#40;https://github.com/WaldJohannaU/3RScan/tree/master/c%2B%2B&#41;)
 ### Example: